aboulaboul/rl_classicracers/README.md

   It's built on Unity and it's a great realistic environment for self driving car using Unity mlagents
  </p>

-# tame Bartha495 with few Raycasts + PPO ?
+# tame Bartha495 with no best line but just few Raycasts + PPO ?
 <p>
   <img src="./png/Capture_001.PNG" width="500" alt="Classic Racers">
 </p>